biodatascience/datacomm/syllabus.md

 datasets provided during the course, and typical homework assignments will be to present a particular data analysis result in a written report.
 Basic R or python code can be used in these assignments.
-Students will be assessed on presentation quality, whereas other BCB courses such as BCB 720 (which can be taken concurrently) focus on statistical inference.
+Students will be assessed on communication/presentation quality, whereas other BCB courses such as BCB 720 (which can be taken concurrently) focus on statistical inference.
 Students will evaluate the written products (homework) of other students, to develop their critical mindset for technical diagrams and writing.
-Students will practice verbal communication by presenting a (digital) poster, where they will create and present slides showing the results of a data analysis.

 ### Generative AI